 If gifts have occurred within the 5-year look-back, the Medicaid rules can impose a "transfer penalty" which is a period of ineligibility for long-term care benefits that begins when an applicant is otherwise eligible.
 With certain exceptions, nursing home residents can not give away all their money and apply for benefits asserting that they lack resources.
 A law known as the "Deficit Reduction Act of 2005" penalizes gifts that occurred as far back as 60 months prior to the filing of an application for Medicaid long-term care benefits.

-For example, if an applicant gave away $10,000 to his son in 2014, i.e., within the 5-year look-back, then that gift can result in 31 days of ineligibility for nursing home benefit for an application filed in 2017.
-The $10,000 gift is divided by the daily penalty divisor of $321.95/day, resulting in 31 days of ineligibility.
-If the nursing home's private pay rate is $330/day, then the $10,000 gift made years ago can result in an unpaid nursing home bill of about $10,890, beginning when the parent is otherwise spent-down and without resources.
+For example, if an applicant gave away $10,000 to his son back in 2018, i.e., within the 5-year look-back, then that gift can result in 28 days of ineligibility for nursing home benefit for an application filed in 2020.
+The $10,000 gift is divided by the 2020 daily penalty divisor of $352.86/day, resulting in 28 days of ineligibility.
+If the nursing home's private pay rate is $330/day, then the $10,000 gift made years ago can result in an unpaid nursing home bill of about $9,240, beginning when the parent is otherwise spent-down and without resources.
 If gifts have occurred in the 5-year look-back, our lawyers can tell you ways to possibly reverse the transfer penalty or otherwise mitigate the problem.

 If a nursing home bill remains unpaid due to a failed Medicaid application, then in Pennsylvania the nursing facility can sue the resident and the resident's spouse.
 In most cases the nursing home can also sue the nursing home resident's children under Pennsylvania's "filial support laws," regardless of fault.
 This potential exposure to liability exists even for the children who did not receive the gift giving rise to a transfer penalty.
 The way to avoid such lawsuits is to make sure the Medicaid application is approved in the first place.
 If there is a potential gifting problem, the best thing to do is to work with our office, before a bad situation gets worse.
 You should definitely should meet with an elder law attorney if there has been gifting in the 5-year look-back.